Pages: [1] - [2] - [3] - [4] - [5] - [6]

 The annual Greater New York Citroen and VeloSolex club’s Bastille Day Rendezvous is something that I look forward to all year long since it is the only major Solex event in the United States.

 This year’s event, held on Sunday, July 15th, 2007, was to be extra special as two friends of mine from France, birthplace of the Solex, were coming to participate in the event.
-Jean-Claude from the Solex Millenium group had made my visit to France last year very special and memorable, and I was looking forward to trying to do the same for him and his son, Olivier, who would be accompanying him.
+Jean-Claude from the Solex Millenium group had made my visit to France last year very special and memorable,

 I visited France last year to join over 500 other Solexists from at least 13 different countries for the huge, international celebration of the 60th anniversary of the VeloSolex.
 It was a very exciting weekend and something that I’ll never forget.